 Rise in Recovery: A Revolutionary Bridge Between Ancient Wisdom and Modern Science

-What if the key to breaking free from addiction isn't found in a single pill or therapy session, but in the profound intersection where cutting-edge neuroscience meets timeless spiritual practices?
-This question stopped me in my tracks as I opened Kimberley La Farge Berlin's groundbreaking book, "Rise in Recovery: The Spiritual Path for Healing Addiction."
-As someone who devours books on psychology, wellness, and human transformation, I thought I'd seen every angle on addiction recovery.
+What if breaking free from addiction isn't found in pills or therapy, but in the profound intersection of cutting-edge neuroscience and timeless spiritual practices?
+After reading Kimberley La Farge Berlin's groundbreaking book, Rise in Recovery: The Spiritual Path for Healing Addiction, this question stopped me in my tracks.
+As someone who gorges on psychology, wellness, and human transformation, I thought I knew everything there was to know about addiction recovery.
 I was wonderfully wrong.

 A Fresh Voice in a Crowded Field